tomrayner1/WIBESDK/README.md

-# RW Engine
+# Wibe Engine

 `Small graphics/game engine with tools and dependencies in one`

-This repository contains the source code for the RW runtime and tools.
+This repository contains the source code for the Wibe runtime and tools.
 It also contains an example project using the engine and editor files.

 ## Table of contents